 Because Bristol’s engine was a reverse-flow, the wings and propellors of the Princess had to be re-designed almost entirely in 1947.
-Straying further from the original schematics, a larger fin, and higher-mounted tailplane was added the next year and the nose was modified to give the pilot a better view from the cockpit.
+Straying further from the original schematics, a larger fin and higher-mounted tailplane were added the next year and the nose was modified to give the pilot a better view from the cockpit.

 The name of the craft, the Princess, was decided upon in November 1948 and it was designated SR.45.
 The maiden voyage was in late 1949.
 However, the Bristol engines added a layer of complexity that forced Saunders-Roe to delay, and in February 1949 they announced the first prototype would be finished at the end of the year.

 As a result of delivery delays, they were forced to extend their deadline for flight trials even later, this time aiming for a date some time in 1952.
 As the setbacks mounted, the budget for the Princess program skyrocketed to £10.8 million by March 1951.

 In addition, because the Bristol engines were in their developmental phase, they increased in price from £407,000 in 1946 to a staggering £4.9 million by 1951.
 This was also because the promised Proteus 2 engines proved underwhelming with a measly power output of 2,500 shaft horsepower.